patonlab/DvTE/README.md

 ## Example Workflow

 1) Run the necessary quasiclassical molecular dynamics trajectories.

-3) Generate QM input files using DvTEGen (see above for instructions)
+2) Generate QM input files using DvTEGen (see above for instructions).

-5) Execute QM calculations on your local HPC resources
+3) Execute QM calculations on your local HPC resources.

-6) Analyse the data using DvTEProc (see bove for instructions) for triplet energy prediction and other visualizations
+4) Analyze the data using DvTEProc (see above for instructions) for triplet energy prediction and other visualizations.

 ## (Re)Benchmarking set

-The compiled DvTEs dataset of 20 molecules repoted in the preprint (link) at the M06-2X/6-31G(d)//M06-2X/MIDI! is available in the /Benchmark folder together with an additional notebook called Dynamic Vertical Triplet Energy Benchmarking (DvTEBench).
-This code utilises the compiled .csv dataset of vertical triplet energies generated using DvTEProc (i.e. {MoleculeName}_output.csv) and collects predicted triplet energies using a range of populations starting from 0.001 to 0.050 in steps of 0.001.
-The code then compare diffrent models against experimentally determined triplet energy values and reports the best population to be used for future predictions.
-Aditionally, the code can also compare the performance of Guassian Mixture Models (GMMs) instead of simple normal distributions
+The compiled DvTEs dataset of 20 molecules reported in the preprint (link) at the M06-2X/6-31G(d)//M06-2X/MIDI! is available in the /Benchmark folder, together with an additional notebook called Dynamic Vertical Triplet Energy Benchmarking (DvTEBench).
+This code utilizes the compiled .csv dataset of vertical triplet energies generated using DvTEProc (i.e., {MoleculeName}_output.csv) and calculates predicted triplet energies using a range of populations starting from 0.001 to 0.050 in steps of 0.001.
+The code then compares different models against experimentally determined triplet energy values and reports the best population to be used for future predictions.
+Additionally, the code can also compare the performance of Gaussian Mixture Models (GMMs) instead of simple normal distributions.

-This set can be utilised to benchmark other levels of theory and different flavours of MD simulations (e.g. force fields, semi-empirical, ML-potentials) for the determination of the population cutoff.
-If you have benchmarking data with any addiional level of theory, please reach out and we will include it in the list below.
+This set can be utilized to benchmark other levels of theory and different flavors of MD simulations (e.g., force fields, semi-empirical, ML-potentials) for the determination of the population cutoff.
+If you have benchmarking data with any additional level of theory, please reach out and we will include it in the list below.

 Currently available benchmarking data:
 ```